1. Executive Summary

 1. Invest in E-E-A-T signals proactively

-2. Prioritize Google Business Profile as a parallel local strategy
+2. Prioritise Google Business Profile as a parallel local strategy

 For a local photography studio, Google Business Profile is arguably as important as the website in driving discovery.
-Each distinct service line (where a separate GBP is warranted and compliant with Google's policies) should be optimized independently.
-This is a low-cost, high-impact lever that the original strategy underemphasizes.
+Each distinct service line (where a separate GBP is warranted and compliant with Google's policies) should be optimised independently.
+This is a low-cost, high-impact lever that the original strategy underemphasises.

 3. Monitor for AI Overview (AIO) visibility